mosesalphonse/TLS-termination-Istio-Ingress-Quarkus/README.md

-# TLS-termination-Istio-Ingress- Gateway - Quarkus
+# TLS-termination-POC-Istio-Ingress- Gateway - Quarkus
-This Repo may help you to set up TLS termination on Istio Ingress Gateway with Self Signed and CA signed for Quarkus workloads
+This POC Repo may help you to set up TLS termination on Istio Ingress Gateway with Self Signed and CA signed for Quarkus workloads

 ## POC:
 <li>